 - We tested this pie with baker’s chocolate and with Hershey’s cocoa powder, and our tasters preferred both the taste and the texture of the version with cocoa powder.

-- We tested this recipe using a frozen deep-dish crust, homemade pie crust, and refrigerated pie crust.
+- We tested this recipe using a frozen deep-dish crust, a homemade pie crust, and a refrigerated pie crust.
 Each iteration bakes up slightly differently.
-I’ll provide more details below that will help you regardless of which crust you use, along with my recommendations.
+I’ve provided more details below that will help you regardless of which crust you use, along with my recommendations.

 Why this recipe is amazing

 TASTE: This fudge pie is gooey and full of chocolate flavor from the Hershey’s cocoa.
-It is absolutely divine, and our tasters have raved about it for years.
+It is absolutely divine, and our readers have raved about it for years.

 EASY: Pie-making doesn’t get any easier than this!
 You don’t have to pull out the mixer, although you certainly can.
 This fudge pie is mixed up in one bowl, and the batter is poured into the crust.
 That’s it.
 No fuss, no muss.